swapdha/donkeycar-console/README.md

 1 -  Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/  <br />
 2 -  Choose Spot Requests. <br />
-3 -  You have to find smthg like that :
+3 -  You have to find something like this :

 ![alt text](docs/spot.png)